Hi support, I'm Jane Doe. My email is [email protected] and my order #18472 shipped to 234 Main Street. The card ending in 4242 was charged twice.

 2. Intent-driven mode picking

-import { scrub, buildPiiCheckPrompt, parsePiiCheckResponse, applyPiiCheckIssues } from 'piivacy';
+} from 'piivacy';

-const { system, user } = buildPiiCheckPrompt(text);
+const { system, user } = buildScrubIntentPrompt(userQuery);

-const reply = await webllm.chat.completions.create({
+const reply = await yourLlm.chat.completions.create({

 messages: [{ role: 'system', content: system }, { role: 'user', content: user }]